Published by the Cleveland State University

-This journal communicates intense shared experiences that are embedded in the diverse setting and systems that make up the profession of social work and other helping professions.
+Reflections is published as a double-blind peer-reviewed online journal.
+Over 100 professionals and academics for the fields of social work, psychology, nursing, narrative medicine, library science, psychiatry and other fields actively participate as peer reviewers.
+An Editorial Team of faculty and authors ensures that manuscripts are of high quality.
 It is a forum for uncovering, evaluating, and conveying the diverse joys and pains of our work and for sharing the knowledge we derive from our experiences.
 Reflections utilizes narratives inquiry as its core focus.
 These narratives explore our communities, our students, our theories, our politics, our biases, our ethics, and our growth.
 It is a journal that uncovers connections that unite all of us and disconnections that divide us.
 This journal showcases educators, community and clinical practitioners, and students.
 Clients of social service systems are especially invited to share their perspectives.

 From January 1995 to Volume 18#1 in 2012, Reflections was published by California State University, Long Beach, School of Social Work.
 As of May 2012, Reflections has a new home, publisher, and editor: